 Viewing Certification Status

 VA payments are made by the Department of Veterans Affairs directly to you and are calculated in accordance with federal regulations.
 Education benefits are paid according to how the VA views both the nature of the courses and the course load you are taking.
-You should check with the UMUC Europe VA office regarding how VA benefits are paid for special format classes, such as online courses and seminars, as these payments may differ.
+You should check with the UMGC Europe VA office regarding how VA benefits are paid for special format classes, such as online courses and seminars, as these payments may differ.